astropy/astropy-APEs/APE0.rst

   nomination, and that their record of community activity adheres to the Code of Conduct.
-* Once a nomination is accepted by the Coordination Committee, the Coordination Committee will initiate a vote among active Voting Members.
-The voting will be open for at least two weeks and will conclude within four weeks of the nomination being accepted.
+* Once a nomination is accepted by the Coordination Committee, the Coordination Committee will put it to a vote among active Voting Members.
+Votes for adding voting members will be carried out at most twice a year to avoid too many elections.
+The voting dates will be announced with at least four weeks notice, and additional nominations will be accepted until two weeks before the election date.
+The voting will be open for at least two weeks.
 To successfully gain an appointment as a Voting Member, the nominee must receive at least four positive votes, as long as that constitutes a majority of those voting.
 * The candidate will be informed promptly at the close of voting by a Coordination Committee member.
 If the vote is not affirmative, the Coordination Committee will provide feedback to the nominee.

+At least one round of voting for adding voting members should be carried out before the initial election of the Coordination Committee.

-Term and Active/Inactive Status
+Term and Active/Emeritus Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Voting Members have no term or term limits.
-Voting Members who have stopped contributing are encouraged to declare themselves as "inactive.”
-Those who have not made any significant contribution for a long period may be asked to move themselves to the “inactive” category by the Coordination Committee.
-If no response is received, the Coordination Committee may automatically change a Voting Member’s status to inactive.
-To record and honor their contributions, inactive Voting Members will continue to be listed.
-Inactive Voting Members are not able to participate in votes.
+Voting Members who have stopped contributing are encouraged to declare themselves as "emeritus.”
+Those who have not made any significant contribution for two years may be asked to move themselves to the “emeritus” category by the Coordination Committee.
+If no response is received, the Coordination Committee may automatically change a Voting Member’s status to emeritus.
+To record and honor their contributions, emeritus Voting Members will continue to be listed. emeritus Voting Members are not able to participate in votes.

 Removing Voting Members